basho/basho_docs/content/riak/ts/1.4.0/using/writingdata.md

 INSERT INTO GeoCheckin VALUES ('South Atlantic','South Carolina','2015-01-01 12:01:40Z','rain',37.8);
 ```

-You must include apostrophes around the ISO 8601 value.
+You must include single quotes around the ISO 8601 value.
 You cannot use [reduced accuracy time representations][iso8601 accuracy].
 In other words, you must specify your time down to the second (or use fractional times).

 See [our documentation on ISO 8601 support][iso8601] for more details on how to use ISO 8601.